+A R Neaves, based near Newnham in Kent, are third generation fruit growers that specialise in apples, pears, and cherries.
+Their cherry season lasts from June until mid-August, with top fruit taking over in the autumn months.
 Given the brevity of the cherry season, it is of upmost importance that the fruit is harvested, packed and transported as quickly as possible.
-With this in mind, A R Neaves have decided to further invest in their existing MARCO Yield Control system, in order to have complete control over their packing operations.
+High levels of overpack can also have an enormous effect on a harvest’s profitability for products with short growing seasons such as cherries.
+With this in mind, A R Neaves decided to further invest in their existing MARCO Trac-IT Yield Control Module to provide increased automation and profitability for their packing facility.

 “The first day we packed at a speed of 3.61 punnets a minute.
 Getting data in real time and being able to analyse it helped us make the right changes.
 As a result, we are already packing at an average speed of 7.24 packs a minute on only our third day of production.
-We are studying Marco’s data every day and the next step will be to use this to create our specialised teams, making sure the right person is now chosen for the right job.’
+We are studying MARCO’s data every day and the next step will be to use this to create our specialised teams, making sure the right person is now chosen for the right job.”